-Lyme disease sufferer claims bee stings help control her symptoms - BBC News
+Lyme disease sufferer using bee stings

 Lyme disease sufferer claims bee stings help control her symptoms

-A woman claims venom from bee stings controls the effects of Lyme disease, an infection that can be transmitted to humans by tick bites.
+A woman with Lyme disease has claimed being stung by bees helps ease her symptoms.

-Ingrid Watt, 36, who grew up in Orkney and now lives in Inverness, believes she has had the disease since she was 18 when her health first deteriorated.
+Ingrid Watt, 36, who grew up in Orkney and now lives in Inverness, believes she has had the disease, which be transmitted to humans by tick bites, since she was 18.

 Underlying health problems became worse five years ago and included reoccurring shingles and neurological issues.

-She believes properties in the bee venom controls her Lyme disease.
+She believes properties in the bee venom help control her Lyme disease.

 Mrs Watt, who has tried mainstream GP-prescribed medicine, came across the alternative treatment while on a discussion forum used by other sufferers.